-The grounds supporting this application are contained in the affidavit of the applicant Rogers Mugisha attached to the application.
-Briefly, the in 2016, the respondent instituted Civil Suit No. 310 of 2016 against the applicant.
-The court entered judgement in favour of the respondent for a sum of Ugx.
-145,777,400 in special damages, Ugx.
-20,000,000/= in general damages, interest and costs of the suit.
+The grounds supporting this application are contained in the affidavit of the applicant-Walusimbi Samuel.
+Briefly, the in 2016, the respondents instituted Civil Suit No. 167 of 2016 against the applicant and others.
+The court entered judgment in favour of the respondents for a sum of Ugx.
+165,000,000 as the value of the motor vehicle Registration No. UAF132Y and interest, Ugx.
+30,000,000/= in general damages and lost income, interest and costs of the suit.
 The respondent taxed her bill of costs at Ugx.
-13,561,947.
-The applicant being dissatisfied with the whole decision and orders of the High court file Civil Appeal No.154 of 2020 in the Court of Appeal to set aside the judgement and decree.
-The respondent thereby commenced execution proceedings against the applicant and the High court issued a Garnishee order nisi against the applicant hence this Application.

-The respondent filed an affidavit in reply and deponed opposing this application where she stated that the applicant neglected to pay the decretal sum, interests and costs awarded by court whereby her investigations revealed that it holds accounts with Citibank.
-She therefore applied for and obtained a garnishee order nisi as a way realizing her fruits of judgement and restore her coffee factory which was destroyed by fire as a result of the applicant's negligence.

-The applicant was represented by Mr. Kaweesi Paulo whereas the respondent was represented by Mr. Nerima Nelson.
+24,745,300.
+The applicant being dissatisfied with the whole decision and orders of the High court file Civil Appeal No.185 of 2020 in the Court of Appeal to set aside the judgment and decree.
+The respondent thereby commenced execution proceedings against the applicant and the High court issued an interim order by consent of the parties until 21/03/2023.
+The respondent filed an affidavit in reply through Bukonko Wilberforce Baliraine-Director of 1st respondent and deponed opposing this application where she stated that the applicant neglected to pay the decretal sum, interests and costs awarded by court and that this application is an afterthought.
+The applicant has taken no step towards prosecuting their appeal for nearly 2 years and six months.
+This is a clear disinterest in the matter and making of this application is intentionally to frustrate the respondents from getting their fruits of litigation.
+The applicant was represented by Mr. Kikomeko Saul whereas the respondents were represented by Mr. Bitebekezi F. Titus.
 The parties were directed to file written submissions which they accordingly filed.
 Both parties' submissions were considered by this court.